rtmigo/neatest_py/README.md

 Testing should be simple.
 One line command.
 A really short line.

-`python -m unittest ...` is too long.
+`python -m unittest discover` is too long.

 `run_tests.sh` is better.
 But POSIX-only and not pythonic.